scomup/EasyGaussianSplatting/docs/backward.md

 The value of $\lambda$ ranges between 0 and 1.
 When $\lambda$ is close to 0, the loss function $\mathcal{L}$ is more similar to L1 loss, whereas when $\lambda$ is close to 1, $\mathcal{L}$ is more similar to D-SSIM loss.

-In order to solve this optimization problem, it is necessary to find the Jacobians of the loss function with respect to each input parameter.
-This is because these Jacobians provide information about how the loss changes as each input parameter is varied.
+To solve this optimization problem, it is necessary to find the Jacobians of the loss function with respect to each input parameter.
+These Jacobians provide information about how the loss changes as each input parameter is varied.

-In the following documents, we will describe how to calculate these Jacobians.
+In the following sections, we will describe how to calculate these Jacobians.

 ## Jacobians
-The computation of the $\gamma$ in (2) has already been described in forward.md, so the Jacobian for each parameter can be computed using the chain rule.
+The computation of $\gamma$ in (2) has already been described in `forward.md`, so the Jacobian for each parameter can be computed using the chain rule.

 $$
 \newcommand{\diff}[2]{\frac{\partial #1}{\partial #2}} %diff
 $$

-### The Jacobian of rotation
+### The Jacobian of Rotation

 $$
 \begin{aligned}